blueskyletters/blueskyletters.github.io/_drafts/thorn.md

 I would like to consider _Thorn_ a novel in the coming-of-age genre, more than just a fantasy novel.
 It's the story of the gradual maturity of Princess Alyrra, her various adventures and the making of crucial life choices.
 We have much to learn from her: bravery, patience, friendship, love, silence...

 After finishing the 500-page book, I still felt that I hadn't gotten enough of Alyrra's story.
 I felt that the end is just the beginning... a new dawn on her life.
-I want to know about all the things she does as a princess, all the good changes that she'll bring when she rules,
+I want to know about all the things she does as a princess, all the good changes that she'll bring when she rules, the growing bond with Kestrin...

+If you've read this far, you probably got how much I loved this book.
+It will be the one I cherish always and recommend to many.

-I must say, that as a debut author, Khanani has done a good job!
+I must say, that as a debut author, Khanani has done a fantastic job!
+Looking forward to more of her books.